VpsHub-07/Python-project-showcase-repo/README.md

 5)hangman_game- Mini hangman game.
 Learnt how to break complex problems into smaller pieces to complete my program.

 6)caeser_cypher- Uses ceaser cypher to encode or decode a given message.

+7)higher_or_lower- Made this game by using many things i had learned up until now.